L4 Difficult

 Electrician in TorontoHousing & Career Guide · 2026

 Toronto is Canada's largest job market for most professions, giving Electricians broad choice — but housing pressure remains close to Vancouver levels.
 Skilled trades are in short supply across Canada.
 A licensed Electrician can typically find work within weeks of arrival, making the relocation decision primarily a lifestyle and financial one.
-On the housing side, a Electrician in Toronto faces a challenging market — requiring approximately 13 yr 10 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 41.7% of pre-tax salary.
+On the housing side, a Electrician in Toronto faces a l4 difficult market — requiring approximately 13 yr 10 mo of gross income to own a 2-bedroom home, with rent consuming roughly 41.7% of pre-tax salary.

 Years to Own